 The Stars in Global Health program is Grand Challenges Canada’s flagship portfolio to test the potential of new pipeline in areas of strategic interest for Grand Challenges Canada and our funders.
 The platform serves as an opportunity to test new strategies in order to improve the inclusivity and representation of innovations across the organization.
 It is also a flexible and responsive platform that allows adaptability at each round of funding to meet the most salient development needs.

-The Stars program provides funding to explore transformative ideas at proof-of-concept that apply Integrated Innovation® – the coordinated application of scientific/technological, social and business innovation – in order to sustainably bring solutions to scale.
-Grand Challenges supports innovators as they iterate on their ideas and develop strategic partnerships that can improve sustainability and achieve meaningful impact.
+The Stars program provides funding to explore transformative ideas at proof-of-concept that apply Integrated Innovation® – the coordinated application of scientific/technological, social, and business innovation – in order to sustainably bring solutions to scale.
+Grand Challenges Canada supports innovators as they iterate on their ideas and develop strategic partnerships that can improve sustainability and achieve meaningful impact.

 Portfolio Results